SignalK/signalk.github.io/_developers/subscription_protocol.md

 ### Introduction

-By default a Signal K server will provide a new WebSocket client with a delta stream of the `vessels.self` record, once per second.
+By default a Signal K server will provide a new WebSocket client with a delta stream of the `vessels.self` record, as updates are received from sources.
 E.g.
-`/signalk/v1/stream` will provide the delta stream, every 1 sec.(truncated for brevity)
+`/signalk/v1/stream` will provide the following delta stream, every time the log value changes .

 ```javascript
 {